X-neuron/hookformx/README.md

 ## More About Verification
 - Read [Schema-Typed](https://github.com/rsuite/schema-typed) for more help

-it just add validateOnBlur,validateOnChange property on Type it's very usable to describe the schema of the form for the special use, and add errors property hasError is very useful for disable the button
+it add errors property hasError is very useful for disable the button